Making the Estate Litigation Process as Smooth as Possible

 - Addressing any family law concerns involving the estate

-Some estate litigation attorneys may only represent a beneficiary (or beneficiaries) rather than the estate or executor.
+Some estate litigation attorneys may represent only a beneficiary (or beneficiaries) rather than the estate or the executor.
 Their responsibilities include:

 - Help determine a will’s validity, if applicable